 Part I of our series discussed the recognition of cardiac arrest and getting help.
 We’ll now discuss bystander initiated CPR and the obstacles that prevent CPR from being started immediately.
-This will lead us into Part III – Public Access Defibrillation which will discuss use of an automated external defibrillator (AED) and deployment strategies.
+This will lead us into Part III – Public Access to Defibrillation which will discuss use of an automated external defibrillator (AED) and deployment strategies.

 Hands Only CPR

 When cardiac arrest occurs in the public setting, it should be assumed that bystanders will not be carrying pocket masks and breathing barriers on their person.
-Keychain pocket masks provide convenient personal protection for delivering rescue breaths, but most trained rescuers do not carry these.
+Keychain pocket masks provide convenient personal protection for delivering rescue breaths, but most trained rescuers do not even carry these.
 Bystanders and healthcare providers are not expected to provide mouth to mouth resuscitation.